spatialcurrent/railgun/README.md

 | windows | amd64 |
 | linux | arm64 |

 Pull requests to support other platforms are welcome!
-See the [examples](#examples) section below for usage.
+See the [CLI.md](docs/CLI.md) document for detailed usage and examples.

 **Go**